vincentcampanaro/resume/README.md

-# 📄 Resume Downloader
+# 📄 Resume Sender

-Welcome to the Resume Downloader!
+Welcome to the Resume Sender!
 This application utilizes Google Apps Script to allow users to request a resume, which is then sent to their email.

 ## 🌟 Features